jekhokie/raspberry-noaa-v2/.github/ISSUE_TEMPLATE/error.md

 A clear and concise description of what the bug is.

 **Screenshots and/or logs**
 If applicable, add screenshots to help explain your problem.
-Logs are always welcome as well
+Logs are always welcome as well.

+**Support Output**
+Paste the output of running the `./support.sh` script here.

 **Server information (please complete the following information):**
  - OS: [e.g. Raspbian]